Firebase Alternative: Building Chat With Firebase vs. Stream

 Stream Chat - Features

-If you compare the feature set of Firebase to Stream Chat, you will quickly notice that Firebase does not offer any of the features that Stream Chat provides out of the box.
-Building custom features means that additional time will be required to allocate development time for the build of functionality that is core to your chat experience.
+If you compare the feature set of Firebase to Stream Chat, you will quickly notice that Firebase does not offer as many of the features that Stream Chat provides out of the box.

 Building your own app?
 Get early access to our Livestream or Video Calling API and launch in days!